emmacadavra/code-breaker/README.md

 ![Screenshot of the main game page](docs/images/run-game-start.png)

-The same header/banner graphic seen on the instructions sits at the top of the page, which creates a sense of famliarity for the user, and a short summary of the game in a playful and entertaining way that befits the overall theme of the game.
+The same header/banner graphic seen on the instructions sits at the top of the page, which creates a sense of familiarity for the user, and a short summary of the game in a playful and entertaining way that befits the overall theme of the game.

 #### **Generating the Secret Code**

-The secret code is randomly generated using the Python's random library.
-Two costants have been declared that are crucial for the creation of this random secret code: 'COLOR_CHOICES', which is a list of the 6 accepted characters for the colour choices as strings, and 'CODE_LENGTH' which determined how long the code is.
-The generate_code() function contains an empty list, and a while loop that tells the program that so long as the length of this empty list is less than the length of 'CODE_LENGTH', the following code needs to be run: random.choice(COLOR_CHOICES) and the result is then appended to the empty list.
+The secret code is randomly generated using Python's 'random' library.
+Two constants have been declared that are crucial for the creation of this random secret code: 'COLOR_CHOICES', which is a list of the 6 accepted characters for the colour choices as strings, and 'CODE_LENGTH' which determines how long the code is.
+The generate_code() function contains an empty list, and a while loop that tells the program that so long as the length of this empty list is less than the length of 'CODE_LENGTH', the following code needs to be run: 'random.choice(COLOR_CHOICES)' and the result is then appended to the empty list.
 By using this method, the function is still valid if one or both of the 'COLOR_CHOICES' and 'CODE_LENGTH' constants are updated to include different values or lengths.

 ### **Player Guess Input with Error Handling**